BY LAWS/ STANDING RULES

 Members may attend Board meetings as observers with no voting privileges.
 Notification of their intention to attend will be required.

-Visitors are welcome to attend Board meetings and make presentations provided that are on the agenda and approved by the Board.
+Visitors are welcome to attend Board meetings and make presentations provided they are on the agenda and approved by the Board.

 Eligibility of a member to serve on the Board will be addressed by the Executive Committee and Membership Committee if necessary.